pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-simpsons-paradox.myst.md

 ## Generate data

 This data generation was influenced by this [stackexchange](https://stats.stackexchange.com/questions/479201/understanding-simpsons-paradox-with-random-effects) question.
+It will comprise observations from $G=5$ groups.
+The data is constructed such that there is a negative relationship between $x$ and $y$ within each group, but when all groups are combined, the relationship is positive.

 ```{code-cell} ipython3
 def generate():